Chalwk/JeriCraftDocs/README.md

 🌟 **Welcome to the official JeriCraft Documentation Repository!** 🌟

-This repository serves as the central hub for comprehensive guides, manuals, and documentation for the **JeriCraft Minecraft** and **Halo: Combat Evolved** servers.
+This repository serves as the central hub for comprehensive guides, manuals, and documentation for the **JeriCraft Minecraft** server.
 Whether you're a new player or a seasoned community member, you'll find everything you need to enhance your JeriCraft experience, from server features and commands to community guidelines and form templates.

 ---